kaimast/geni-lib3/docs/source/tutorials/simplevts.rst

 * Now we just need to make the reservation and wait for our nodes to come up::

-   igm = IG.UtahDDC.createsliver(context, SLICENAME, igr)
+   igm = IGAM.UtahDDC.createsliver(context, SLICENAME, igr)
    geni.util.printlogininfo(manifest = igm)

 .. note::